MichaelTolchinsky/MichaelTolchinsky/README.md

 Hi there, I'm <a href="https://michaeltolchinsky.github.io/" target="_blank" rel="noreferrer">Michael</a> 👋
 </h3>

-### 💻 &nbsp;About Me
+### 🚀 &nbsp;About Me

+- 🎓 &nbsp; 1st year Computer Science Student at The Academic College of Tel-Aviv, Yaffo.
+- - 💻 &nbsp; Graduate with honors of the first post-IDF "Combat Soldiers Hi-Tech Program" course in Sela College.
 - 🤔 &nbsp; Exploring new technologies and developing software.
-- 🎓 &nbsp; 1st year Computer Science Student at The Academic College of Tel-Aviv, Yaffo.
-- 🎓 &nbsp; Graduate with honors of the first post-IDF "Combat Soldiers Hi-Tech Program" course in Sela College.

 ## 🌱 I'm currently learning